-do if you get an email that you know is a hoax?
+What do you do if you see a social media post or email that you know is a hoax?

-such a reply.
-These email pests consistently refuse to check before forwarding even when recipients repeatedly point out their gullibility.
-However, the majority of people who forward a hoax email do so in good faith and perhaps simply need a bit of guidance on the issue from a more Internet savvy individual.
+However, a lot of people who pass on hoax messages do so in good faith and perhaps simply need a bit of guidance on the issue from a more Internet savvy individual.

 So, it is well worth spending a few minutes formulating a polite and subtle reply.
 The outcome is likely to be a lot more positive.

 Backup Your Argument

 Even if you are subtle, the sender is unlikely to feel good about being taken in by a hoax.
 Human nature being what it is, he or she may try to avoid feeling foolish by defending the claims in the message and disputing your argument.
 Therefore, always try to include one or more good external references in your message that back up your conclusions.

 Your reply also gives you a chance to help the sender learn how to avoid being caught by hoaxes in the future.
 Explain how and where you check the truth of messages before you forward them.

 is one of the fastest growing crimes in the world.
 Learn how to stay safe online with Hoax-Slayer's comprehensive eBook:

 Last updated: July 17, 2015

 First published: November 20, 2014